When It's Just You After School

 - the name, phone number, and address of another emergency contact person, such as a grandparent or family friend

-It's a good idea to talk with your mom or dad about how you feel about being home alone, especially if you feel lonely or scared when you're home alone.
+Talk with your mom or dad about how you feel about being home alone, especially if you feel lonely or scared.
 They might be able to give you some ideas or solutions that will make you feel more at ease.
 Maybe you can go home with a friend once a week or a neighbor can start checking on you.
 Sometimes a kid just isn't ready to stay home alone and other arrangements need to be made.

 - Read a book or magazine.